 1 Projected pension fund values are shown in today's terms, and do not need to be further reduced for the effect of future inflation.
-2 The illustration is based on the Aquila Life UK Equity Index as this is the only fund in which members are invested.
-The projected investment return, before charges, transaction costs and the effects of inflation is 3.9% each year.
+2 The illustration is based on the LGIM UK Equity Index as this is the only fund in which members are invested.
+The projected investment return, before charges, transaction costs and the effects of inflation is 6.3% each year.
 3 Inflation is assumed to be 2.5% each year.
 4 The current fund value is assumed to be £30,000.
 No allowance is made for any future contributions to be paid.
 5 Values shown are illustrative only and are not guaranteed.
 6 Illustrations are provided for the default option only.
 There are no other funds available for Members at the current time.
+7 Members all have less than 10 years to go to their normal retirement date.